Dupixent CTCL Lawsuits: The Next Emerging MDL

 The Science Behind the Claims

-Two Competing Theories
+Competing Theories of Liability

 Plaintiffs' Causation Theory

-- Dupixent causes or directly contributes to CTCL development
+- Dupixent contributes directly to CTCL development

 Unmasking / Acceleration Theory